 The OOSGG has a highly skilled, diverse and flexible workforce.
-Over 37% of staff are over 50 years of age.
-Over the past 12 months the OOSGG has experienced an increase in the number of staff accessing maternity or paternity leave.
+Over 33% of staff are over 50 years of age.
+Over the past few years the OOSGG has experienced an increase in the number of staff accessing maternity or paternity leave.
 The OOSGG develops strategies and work unit specific succession plans to manage the risk of loss of key skills and corporate knowledge.
 Similarly it undertakes targeted recruitment activity to engage high performing staff.
-An example of this is the Office's strategy for maintaining an appropriate level of skilled property staff.
+Examples of this include the Office's traineeships for Case Officers in the Honours Branch and our strategy for maintaining an appropriate level of skilled property staff.
 The horticultural industry is an identified skills shortage area and therefore the Office seeks to engage apprentices and Australian School-based Apprentices to build capacity.